cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

 The source data specifies that admissions occurred on the previous day.
 We automatically adjust the date of each result so that admissions are incident on that date.

-### Facilitywise, 7-day resolution

-Facilitywise 7-day resolution signals use the following four columns from the HHS facilitywise dataset:

-* `previous_day_admission_[adult|pediatric]_covid_[confirmed|suspected]_7_day_sum`

-The `confirmed` signal is the sum of the two `confirmed` columns:

-* adult
-* pediatric

-The `sum_confirmed_suspected` signal is the sum of all four columns:

-* adult confirmed
-* adult suspected
-* pediatric confirmed
-* pediatric suspected

-The source data specifies that admissions for the previous day are summed over a seven-day period starting with the collection date.
-We automatically adjust the date for each result so that admissions are incident to the seven day period starting with that date.

-The source data uses an unusual week definition (originally Friday-Thursday; Thursday-Wednesday with our adjustment).
-Because this definition does not match that used by epiweeks, this dataset uses `time_type=day`.
-However, data will only ever be present for dates that are the start of a seven-day collection period (ie Thursdays).

-Facility-wise data is aggregated to other geographies using the facility's FIPS code, if available, and the ZIP5 code of the facility otherwise.

 ## Limitations